 I knew I needed to figure something out so that I could stop missing things and messing things up and feel good about taking charge of my family calendar.

 Over the years, I've tried a lot of things to keep up with all 4 of our schedules.
 I've tried digital and paper and everything you can think of.
 I've come up with what works for me so that I am generally prepared and know what everyone is doing and where we all need to be.
 That is what I'm going to share with you.

 I highly recommend a printable planner.
 I know that digital is the way most people are moving, but there is just something about having a paper version so that anyone in your family can reference it, it just seems to work better.
 I do use a combo of digital and paper, but I just couldn't do without my paper planner.

 You can use any calendar or planner that you prefer, however, I've created my own planners and they go perfectly with everything you are going to learn in my #RealOrganized series.
 They have things that other planners don't, like places to plan meals and keep track of bills, etc. I think you are going to love them!
-(And if you signed up for me #RealOrganized series, you saw the great deal I gave you on purchasing them!)
+(And if you sign up for me #RealOrganized series, you get yours free!!)